Call for Papers

 Submission Guidelines and Review Criteria

-Manuscripts should be submitted in a Microsoft Word file using the JUS template (.docx file.)
+Manuscripts should be submitted in a Microsoft Word file using the JUX template (.docx file.)

 Guidelines for authors planning to submit a manuscript are contained in the Author Guidelines (.docx file.)

 To submit a manuscript or contact the editors in chief, send an email to: email@example.com.

 Sometimes we are asked if we accept submissions that were previously published, for example, short papers published in the proceedings of a professional conference.
 Most journals (JUX included) prohibit duplicate publication of data and writing because it can complicate copyright and can improperly influence meta-analyses.